-Section 1.4 establishes the right to protest or demonstrate on campus, while also making it clear that infringement of the expressive rights of others is prohibited and subject to sanction.
+Section 1(D) establishes the right to protest or demonstrate on campus, while also making it clear that material and substantial infringement of the expressive rights of others is prohibited and subject to sanction.
+The prohibition on "material and substantial" infringement ensures that students will not be punished merely for an occasional "boo" in response to a visiting lecturer.
+Only sustained infringements that truly prevent a speaker from being seen or heard by an audience are "material and substantial."
+(The "material and substantial" requirement serves this same purpose in Sections 1(C) and 1(H).)
 This section also affirms that the right of free expression does not prohibit professors or other instructors from maintaining order in the classroom.